Paris - Amsterdam

 You like this trip, organize yours now!

-Day 1: From Paris to Ermenonville: The first stage of Paris to Amsterdam combines culture and nature, all by bike!
-(53 km)
+Day 1: From Paris to Ermenonville – Starting the Paris to Amsterdam bike journey, between heritage and natural landscapes (53 km)

-🌟 Start your adventure on the Scandibérique , the French section of EuroVelo 3 , with a 53 km route between Paris and Ermenonville, combining city and nature.
+🌟 The Paris - Amsterdam adventure by bike begins with DolceVia on the Scandibérique, the French section of EuroVelo 3.
+A 53 km route between Paris and Ermenonville, a perfect mix of city and nature.

-🗼 Begin by passing through Parisian landmarks such as the Canal de l'Ourcq or the Parc de la Villette , before gradually leaving the city to head towards the countryside.
+🗼 Start by crossing iconic places like the Canal de l’Ourcq or the Parc de la Villette, then leave the city behind to dive into the countryside.

-🌳 Halfway through, take a break at the Parc Forestier de La Poudrerie , a nice spot for a picnic or a walk.
+🌳 Relax at the Parc Forestier de La Poudrerie, perfect for a picnic or a short walk.

-🧘🏻♀️ For the night, the Château d'Ermenonville is a great choice.
+🧘🏻♀️ For the night, the Château d'Ermenonville offers a relaxing setting.

 © Oise Tourisme

-Day 2: From Ermenonville to Compiègne: A 56 km journey through history and scenic beauty, by bike!
+Day 2: From Ermenonville to Compiègne: 56 km through history and picturesque beauty, by bike!

-🌟 Start a 56 km journey from Ermenonville to Compiègne, blending history and nature.
+🌟 Set off on a 56 km journey from Ermenonville to Compiègne, between history and nature, to continue the Paris - Amsterdam adventure by bike.

-🌿 As you approach Compiègne, follow the paths along the Oise River, with views of the river and surroundings.
+🌿 At the entrance to Compiègne, follow the paths along the Oise, with stunning views of the river and its surroundings.

-👑 In Compiègne, explore royal history with a visit to the Château de Compiègne, its gardens, and the nearby forest.
+👑 In Compiègne, dive into royal history with a visit to the Château de Compiègne, its gardens, and the nearby forest.

-🏨 For a rest, the Écurie de Vieux Moulin is a good place to stop.
+🏨 To rest, the Écurie de Vieux Moulin is the perfect place.

 © France Bleu

-🚴♀️ If you enjoy biking, stop by the Musée de la Manoise, which tells the story of bicycles and mobility.
+🚴♀️ Cycling enthusiasts can stop at the Musée de la Manoise, a cool spot to dive into the history of cycling and mobility.

-✨ End the day at the "Les Canards de la Germaine" guesthouse, a quiet place to relax before heading out again.
+✨ For the night, the "Les Canards de la Germaine" guest rooms are a quiet place to rest before hitting the road again.

-Day 4: From Rouy-le-Grand to Cambrai, between nature and heritage (62km)
+Day 4: From Roye-le-Grand to Cambrai – Biking through nature and heritage (62 km)

-🍬 Ride through fields and villages, enjoy the quiet of the countryside, then arrive in Cambrai, known for its heritage and specialties, like the Bêtises de Cambrai, mint-flavored sweets.
+🍬 Cycle through fields and small villages, let yourself be enveloped by the tranquility of the countryside, then reach Cambrai, famous for its heritage and sweet specialties like bêtises de Cambrai, well-known mint candies.

-⛪ In Cambrai, visit the Notre-Dame Cathedral, a mix of Romanesque and Gothic styles, and explore the Vauban fortifications, a UNESCO World Heritage site.
+⛪ Don't miss the Notre-Dame Cathedral, a fascinating blend of Romanesque and Gothic styles, and take the time to explore the Vauban fortifications, classified as a UNESCO World Heritage site.

-🏠 For a restful break, the "Les Canards de la Germaine" guesthouse will offer you a peaceful setting to rest after your day of cycling and continue your Paris-Bruges adventure.
+🏠 For a well-deserved break, the "Les Canards de la Germaine" guest rooms will offer you a peaceful setting to relax and recharge before continuing the Paris-Amsterdam adventure by bike.

 © Terre.tv

-🚲 Go for a 63 km bike ride from the historic town of Cambrai to the vibrant city of Lille.
+🚲 Set off for 63 km by bike, between the historic city of Cambrai and Lille.

-🌾 Ride through charming villages and the typical landscapes of northern France, passing picturesque mills and vast agricultural fields.
-Enjoy the tranquility of the surrounding countryside along the way.
+🌾 Pedal through typical villages and landscapes of northern France, between windmills and vast agricultural fields, enjoying the tranquility of the countryside throughout the route.

-🎨 Along the route, dive into the region's history, including the famous Battle of Cambrai.
-When you reach Lille, stroll through the Vieux-Lille, visit the impressive Palais des Beaux-Arts, or enjoy local specialties at a lively terrace in the city.
+🎨 Along your way, dive into history with sites related to the Battle of Cambrai.
+In Lille, stroll through Old Lille, visit the Palais des Beaux-Arts, or relax while savoring local specialties on a lively terrace.

-🧳 For your last day, drop your bags at the cozy Domaine Wambrechies!
-A perfect stop to relax and end your adventure in style.
+🧳 For your last night, drop off your bags at the Domaine Wambrechies, a perfect place to unwind and conclude your adventure.

 © Hello Lille

-Day 6: From Lille to Torhout by bike - Discovering the Flemish Landscapes and World War I History (53km)
+Day 6: From Lille to Torhout – Cycling through Flemish landscapes and World War I history (53 km)

-🌍 Take this 53 km stage between Lille and Torhout, Belgium.
-Cross the border to explore landscapes, villages, and historical sites.
+🌍 Set off on this 53 km stage between Lille and Torhout, Belgium.
+Cross the border to discover landscapes, villages, and historical sites.

-🌾 On the way to Moorslede, stop in this Belgian village known for its fields and peaceful atmosphere.
-Visit the "Vrijbosroute" monument, an old railway transformed into a bike path with scenic views.
+🌾 On the way to Moorslede, stop in this Belgian village known for its fields and calm atmosphere.
+Visit the "Vrijbosroute" monument, an old railway transformed into a cycling path with beautiful scenery.

-🏛️ A bit of history: Before continuing your journey, stop by the "Passchendaele Memorial Museum" near Moorslede.
-This museum honors soldiers from World War I.
+🏛️ A bit of history: Before hitting the road again, take a break at the "Passchendaele Memorial Museum" near Moorslede.
+This museum pays tribute to the soldiers of World War I.

-🌟 Heading to Torhout: As you approach Torhout, you'll pass through countryside and bike-friendly paths.
-Torhout, known as "the city of castles," is a small Flemish town ideal for a break.
+🌟 Heading to Torhout: As you approach Torhout, traverse a countryside with perfect cycling paths.
+Torhout, nicknamed "the city of castles," is a small Flemish town ideal for a break.

-🛏️ For the night, stay at this Airbnb: Your accommodation in Torhout.
-In a peaceful setting, it’s perfect for resting before continuing to Bruges.
+🛏️ For the night, stay at this Airbnb accommodation: Your accommodation in Torhout.
+In a tranquil setting, it is perfect for resting before continuing to Bruges.

 © Moorslede

-Day 7: From Torhout to Nieuwvliet via Bruges (55 km) - History, Canals, and Flemish Beaches
+Day 7: From Torhout to Nieuwvliet via Bruges – Cycling through history, canals, and Flemish beaches (55 km)

 🚲 Embark on a 55 km journey, linking Bruges to Nieuwvliet, passing through Flemish landscapes and the North Sea.
 You will discover Bruges before heading towards the Dutch coast.